-- Leads on Safeguarding for PTP, managing on a day-to-day basis and keeping up to date with safeguarding developments. - Ensures working arrangements are in place to safeguard and promote the welfare of all learners and staff. - Is the first point of contact within PTP for referrals and reports of unwanted behaviour such as bullying and harassment, and for information on safeguarding. - Responsible for making appropriate decisions in respect of reported concerns and liaising with the local authority and other external agencies as required in line with local authorities' policy. - Ensures procedures as dictated by this policy are adhered to and that policy development and review takes place. - Maintains securely records of safeguarding referrals and allegations of abuse.

-- Oversees the referral process and follows up any referrals made, internally and with external agencies. - Plans, develops, and manages staff training in conjunction with SLT. - Keeps the CEO up to date with Safeguarding arrangements and any policy changes required.
+- Leads on Safeguarding and mental health for PTP, managing on a day-to-day basis and keeping up to date with safeguarding and mental health developments. - Ensures working arrangements are in place to safeguard and promote the welfare of all learners and staff. - Is the first point of contact within PTP for referrals and reports of unwanted behaviour such as bullying and harassment, and for information on safeguarding. - Responsible for making appropriate decisions in respect of reported concerns and liaising with the local authority and other external agencies as required in line with local authorities' policy. - Ensures procedures as dictated by this policy are adhered to and that policy development and review takes place. - Maintains securely records of safeguarding referrals and allegations of abuse, and rcords of mental health meetings - Oversees the referral process and follows up any referrals made, internally and with external agencies. - Plans, develops, and manages staff training in conjunction with SLT. - Keeps the CEO up to date with Safeguarding and mental health arrangements and any policy changes required.